LLNL/camp/docs/sphinx/dev_guide/index.rst

     push code changes to the Camp repo, make PRs, and merge them when they are approved and all checks have passed.
   * **Everyone else.** Anyone with a GitHub account is welcome to contribute to Camp.
-Individuals outside of the two groups described above can make PRs in the Camp project, but must do so from a branch on a *fork* of the Camp repo.
+Individuals outside of the group described above can make PRs in the Camp project, but must do so from a branch on a *fork* of the Camp repo.

 If you need access to the Camp repo, email raja-dev@llnl.gov

-Before a PR can be merged into Camp, all test checks must pass and the PR must be approved by at least one member of the core Camp team.
+Before a PR can be merged into Camp, all test checks must pass and the PR must be approved by at least one member of the core Camp or RAJA team.

 Each Camp contribution (feature, bugfix, etc.) must include adequate tests, documentation, and code examples.
 The adequacy of PR content, in this respect, is determined by PR reviewers